ChatRequest into the provider-specific API shape.

 | Safety | Stable | Built-in safety lines. |

-| Soul Core | Stable | SOUL.md, or default soul prompt if missing. |
+| Soul Core | Stable | SOUL.md from runtime home when present. |

-| Identity Core | Stable | IDENTITY.md, or default identity prompt if missing. |
+| Identity Core | Stable | IDENTITY.md from runtime home when present. |

 | User Persona | Stable | USER.md if present. |